akpetty/cryoscripts/README.md

 *A quick note about Python 2.7/3.5...*

 Python 3 is an upgrade to Python 2.
 The most stable version of each is 2.7 and 3.5 respectively.
-When you install Anaconda, it installed Python 2.7, whereas Anaconda3 installs Python 3.5.
+When you install Anaconda, it installs Python 2.7, whereas Anaconda3 installs Python 3.5.
 You can have loads of fun reading all about the differences [here][2735].

 I haven't upgraded to Python 3.5 yet, as I can't really be bothered to check if all my scripts produce the same output, and I'm not sure all my libraries have been ported to 3.5.
 This is probably worth me thinking about some more, so this is something we can discuss in the meetup perhaps.
 For now I would suggest sticking with 2.7..